-At our 2019 Modern Workplace information session, we started the day, by taking attendees through a compelling history of the workplace.
-As a self-confessed old hat in the IT World, Kent’s insights were quite interesting given that his career began back when “computers were nothing more than glorified adding machines in the 1980’s” and has since commenced to now, where the capabilities of computers and technology are performing in a whole new realm.
-A realm which is improving and developing every day, as organisations begin to transform into truly Modern Workplaces.
+At our 2019 Modern Workplace information session, we introduced the day by taking attendees through a compelling history of the workplace.
+As a self-confessed old hat in the IT World, Kent’s insights were quite interesting given his career began when “computers were nothing more than glorified adding machines in the 1980’s” and has commenced to now, where the capabilities of computers and technology are performing in a whole new realm.
+A realm which is improving and developing every day, as organisations begin to transform into truly Modern Workplaces…

-This certainly paints an interesting picture of how technology worked within the workplaces of the past, to how they work in the present, to how we foresee technology bettering organisational practices, efficiency and capability to work collaboratively, into the future.
+This certainly paints an interesting picture of how technology worked within the workplaces of the past, how they work in the present and how we foresee technology bettering organisational practices, efficiency and capability to work collaboratively, into the future.

-As we look to enter a whole new decade and consider all of the technology that has been made available to us to date, within both our personal lives and workplaces, a few things are certain… It’s grown quickly and it has in turn, consistently transformed the way people interact, collaborate and work within varying office spaces.
-From the 70s and 80s where seemingly dull corporate culture was the norm and hours of unpaid overtime in the office, were almost expected as a way to prove your dedication to your role; to the 90s when the internet came into play and workplaces moved into a more collaborative, communicative and globalised state of being; to the 2000s, where leading tech companies such as Google and Microsoft began to truly carve out the path for young, entrepreneurial people to both create and enhance the visibility, feasibility and capability of running their own organisations.
+As we look to enter a new decade and consider all the technology that has been made available to us to date, within both our personal lives and workplaces, a few things are certain…it’s grown quickly and it has in turn, consistently transformed the way people interact, collaborate and work within varying office spaces.
+From the 70s and 80s where seemingly dull corporate culture was the norm and hours of unpaid overtime in the office were almost expected as a way to prove your dedication to your role; to the 90s when the internet came into play and workplaces moved into a more collaborative, communicative and globalised state of being.
+At the beginning of the new century – the 2000s, leading tech companies such as Google and Microsoft began to truly carve out the path for young, entrepreneurial people to both create and enhance the visibility, feasibility and capability of running their own organisations.

 Plenty of evolution has occurred across technology and workplace culture over the past few decades, with a few key trends remaining evident across the entire timeframe.
 People work better and feel better at work when they;